Mike-Nessim/traffic-shaper/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the (https://opensource.org/license/mit) file for details.

 ## 🙏 Acknowledgments